Showing posts with label district. Show all posts

 since Adams 1937

-We arrived at about 1PM and got in line for the parade where we could watch the horses being unloaded.
+We arrived at about 1 P.M. and got in line for the parade, where we could watch the horses being unloaded.

-Each of the eight Clydesdale was taken out of the trailer one at a time then harnessed with solid brass, patent leather, and stitched with pure linen thread harness which weighed over 130 pounds.
+Each of the eight Clydesdales was taken out of the trailer one at a time, then harnessed with solid brass, patent leather, and stitched with pure linen thread harness, which weighed over 130 pounds.

-The Red, White, and Gold beer Wagon also has to be taken out of the 50-foot tractor-trailer and the Clydesdale hitched up one at a time.
+The Red, White, and Gold beer Wagon must also be removed from the 50-foot tractor-trailer, and the Clydesdale hitched up one at a time.

-Once the horses were hitched to the Wagon, the drivers, riders, and Dalmatian dog climbed aboard the wagon and the parade began.
+Once the horses were hitched to the wagon, the drivers, riders, and Dalmatian dog climbed aboard, and the parade began.

-The parade was scheduled to begin at 1PM but it did not start until 2:20 PM.
+The parade was scheduled to begin at 1 P.M., but it did not start until 2:20 P.M.

-8 Clydesdale, drivers, riders, and Dalmatians starting the parade
+8 Clydesdale drivers, riders, and Dalmatians starting the parade

-Close-up of drivers and Dalmatian
+Close-up of drivers and a Dalmatian

-There were several children standing next to me.
+Several children were standing next to me.
 A family with three redheaded children.
-One of the little boys was very impressed with my camera and wanted me to take his picture which I did.
+One of the little boys was very impressed with my camera and wanted me to take his picture, which I did.

 The little boy who wanted me to take his picture.

 After Clydesdale's first trip around the district, many people left.
-At about the same time we heard the train's whistle blow and a very long train crossed the tracks so these people had to wait for the tracks to be clear to cross.
+At about the same time, we heard the train's whistle blow, and a very long train crossed the tracks, so these people had to wait for the tracks to clear before crossing.

-We were going to leave after the first round but since we were going to have to wait on the train we decided to go back and watch the Clydesdale one more time.
+We would have left after the first round, but since we would have had to wait for the train, we decided to go back and watch the Clydesdale again.
 I am glad we did because I got a better video of them coming around the corner and getting my picture made near the wagon.

-After the parade, we headed home stopping at Cracker Barrel in Athens for supper.
-Hubby ordered a big breakfast and I ordered pinto beans, fried apples with cornbread, chow chow, and onion.
+After the parade, we headed home, stopping at Cracker Barrel in Athens for supper.
+Hubby ordered a big breakfast, and I ordered pinto beans, fried apples with cornbread, chow chow, and onion.

-It was a cold day but at least the sun was shining.
-I think it got up to 41.
+It was a cold day, but at least the sun was shining.
+It got up to 41.

 Monday, February 29, 2016